linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/A Primer on Currency Derivatives Original.md

 exchanges.
 They can also be bought over the counter as long as the purchaser can find someone willing to sell an option.

 A currency option is a kind of currency insurance: the option insures against unfavorable exchange rate movements, so that the maximum loss one can experience is the premium paid for the option.
-For example, suppose the American company buys two call options on 6.25 million yen, and the options expire in one year with a strike price of 97 yen per dollar, or \( .0103 / \yen \).
-If the premium is \) .0001 / \yen , the company can't pay any more than $ .0104 / \yen (\\( .0103 / \yen + \\) .0001 / \yen = \\( .0104 / \yen) \) when settlement is due.
-This means that each computer screen will cost no more than $ 104, yielding a \$ 1 profit per screen.
+For example, suppose the American company buys two call options on 6.25 million yen, and the options expire in one year with a strike price of 97 yen per dollar, or $0.0103/yen.
+If the premium is $0.0001/yen, the company can't pay any more than $0.0104/yen ($0.0103/yen + $0.0001/yen = $0.0104/yen) when settlement is due.
+This means that each computer screen will cost no more than $104, yielding a $1 profit per screen.

 In contrast to a forward contract, the company can benefit from favorable movements in the exchange rate when using options.
 For example, suppose the exchange rate on the settlement date turned out to be 100 yen per dollar.
 In that case, the company will not exercise the option but will instead buy yen at the market rate.
 Thus, each computer screen will cost  \$100 plus the option premium of\$ 1 per screen ($.0001/yen × 10,000 yen/screen), yielding a profit of \$4 per screen.